-As career professionals, we’ve all witnessed the (sometimes illogical) workplace challenges and industry hoops that stand between an ambitious, qualified candidate and the position they aspire to.
-As a Certified Image Consultant, I have witnessed the influence that clothing can play in moving women move from “qualified” to “hired”.
+As a career professional, you have likely witnessed the workplace culture quirks that can stand between an ambitious, qualified candidate and the position they aspire to.
+As a Certified Image Consultant, I have witnessed the influence that clothing can play in beating the system and elevating women from “qualified” to “promoted”.

 Chan summarizes the influence of style with a quote from Jennifer Baumgartner, author of You Are What You Wear “If you want a promotion, dress as though you already have it.”
 It is much easier to score the job you want if people can already imagine you in the role.

 In Why Dressing for Success Leads to Success, Ray A. Smith from the Wall Street Journal discusses research linking outfits to performance outcomes.
 In one example, subjects dressed in suits displayed more dominate behaviours in simulated business meetings than did their casually dressed cohorts, leading to business-profiting outcomes for the more formally dressed.